andrewdso/andrewdso/_posts/2017-09-21-BitcoinLoansharks.md

 Well then we'll go back to the predecessor of the bank.

-Enter text in Markdown.
-Use the toolbar above, or click the ? button for formatting help.

 Tokens raised by individuals to bet on their future still based on quantitative measure + trust future of education? crowdfunding individuals